 Three tablespoons of freshly chopped cucumber, a tablespoon of crushed salted peanuts, a pinch of (brown) sugar, a tablespoon of fish sauce, a tablespoon of light soy sauce and a tablespoon of rice vinegar.

-Combine all these ingredients and then let this sauce chill in the fridge until your freshly cooked fish cakes are ready to be served.
+Then let the sauce chill in the fridge until your freshly cooked fish cakes are ready to be served.

 Easy Thai Fish Cakes (Tod Mun Pla)